megabytesofrem/chalk/README.md

-# Chalk 1.5
+# Chalk
-Simple, easy to learn interpreted programming language.
+Simple, easy to learn interpreted programming language written in Python 3.

 Chalk is dynamic, and typeless which means it infers from what you enter.